VictoriaNov/pet-reactSelect/README.md

 # reactSelect
-Select component in React using only TS and no additional React libraries
+Select component in React with TS and no additional libraries

 # Technologies Stack
 TS, React